Retaining Wall Material

 Poured Concrete

-Poured concrete retaining walls are sleek in appearance, complimenting modern landscape designs.
+Concrete retaining wall contractors build sleek walls that complement modern landscape designs.
 Concrete retaining walls are stronger and more durable than concrete block walls but may crack under certain conditions.
-This type of retaining wall is also not a DIY project and requires a skilled professional to build.
+This type of retaining wall is not a DIY project and requires a skilled professional to build.

 Brick